ryuni-dev/ryuni-dev/README.md

 > **[ETRI](https://www.etri.re.kr/eng/main/main.etri),** Research Intern, *Jan.
 2023 - Feb.
 2023*
 > - Cyberbrain Lab, SODAS+(Smart Open Data as a Service), MLOps
->
 > - Proposed and demonstrated the establishment of an ML Serving platform
 >   - Constructed a platform using KServe, allowing for easy registration of machine learning models on the web and obtaining endpoints effortlessly.
->    - Utilized technologies such as KServe, Kubernetes (K8s), FastAPI, and NextJS.
-> - Developed and tested workflow code for use in the SODAS+ Open Data Analysis Platform
 > - Created a Python SDK for improved accessibility to data storage within the research lab
 >   - Reduced previously repetitive 30-40 lines of code to a single line.
 > - Established and connected a data visualization server within the SODAS+ Open Data Analysis Platform
->   - Employed Python, Streamlit, React, and Kubernetes (K8s) for this purpose.
 > - Built an Infrastructure Documentation site for the research lab
->   - Utilized React and Docusaurus for the development.
 > - Conducted research on the Solid Protocol and topics related to data sovereignty.

 > **[Korea University](https://www.korea.edu/mbshome/mbs/en/index.do),** Seoul, Korea, *Mar.
 2018 - Feb.
 2024*